jasp-stats/jaspSem/inst/help/PLSSEM.md

 - **Observed construct correlations**: Enable output of the construct correlation matrix.
 - **Implied construct correlations**: Enable output of the model-implied construct correlation matrix.

+- **Overall model fit** Enables the option to assess the overall fit of the model.
+In particular, bootstrap in combination with various distance measures, i.e., the geodesic distance (dG), the standardized root mean square residual (SRMR), the squared Euclidean distance (dL), and the distance of the ML fit function (dML) is used to assess the discrepancy between the sample correlation matrix and the model-implied counterpart.
+In the literature, this approach is also known as Bollen-Stine bootstrap.
+If the test statistic value is below the critical value the discrepancy is so small that equality between the model-implied and the sample correlation matrix can be assumed, that is, the model is a good representation of the structure in the population.
+  - Bootstrap runs: Specify the number of bootstrap runs
+  - significance level: Specify the significance level for the bootstrap test.
+  The significance level is used to determine the critical value.
+  The critical value is determined as 1-alpha quantile of the bootstrap distance measures.
+  - Saturated structural model: Enables the option to assess the overall fit of a model with a saturated structural model.

 You can also add **construct scores** to the dataset for further analysis.